UPPMAX/HPC-python/docs/day1/load_run_packages.rst

 .. warning::

-   - Note that the module systems at UPPMAX, HPC2N, and LUNARC are slightly different.
+   - Note that the module systems at UPPMAX, HPC2N, LUNARC, and NSC are slightly different.
    - While all modules at
        - UPPMAX not directly related to bio-informatics are shown by ``ml avail``
+       - NSC are show by ``ml avail``
        - HPC2N and LUNARC are hidden until one has loaded a prerequisite like the compiler ``GCC``.

 - For reproducibility reasons, you should always load a specific version of a module instead of just the default version
-- Many modules have prerequisite modules which needs to be loaded first (at HPC2N/LUNARC this is also the case for the Python modules).
+- Many modules have prerequisite modules which needs to be loaded first (at HPC2N/LUNARC/NSC this is also the case for the Python modules).
 When doing ``module spider <module>/<version>`` you will get a list of which other modules needs to be loaded first

 Check for Python versions